-The Company has one class of equity shares having a par value of $\gtrless$ 10 each.
+The Company has one class of equity shares having a par value of ₹ 10 each.
 The shareholders of the Company do not have any right to dividend.
 As per clause 10 of Memorandum of Association (MoA) of the Company, in the event of winding up or dissolution of the Company, the holder of equity shares will not be entitled to receive any of the remaining assets of the Company after distribution of all preferential amounts.
 The amount remaining, if any, shall be given or transferred to such other Company having similar objects, subject to such conditions as the Tribunal may impose, or may be sold and proceeds thereof credited to Rehabilitation and Insolvency Fund formed under Section 269 of the Companies Act, 2013.

-iii) Details of shares held by holding company and shareholders more than 5% of the aggregate shares in the Company As at 31 March, 2024 ₹ As at 31 March, 2023 ₹ Equity shares Tata Chemicals Limited 255 100% 255 100% includes 6 equity shares held by individuals of which beneficial ownership is held by Tata Chemicals Limited. -0.01
+iii) Details of shares held by holding company and shareholders As at 31 March, 2025 As at 31 March, 2024

+more than 5% of the aggregate shares in the Company ₹ ₹

+Equity shares

+Tata Chemicals Limited 255 255

+100% 100%

+includes 6 equity shares held by individuals of which beneficial ownership is held by Tata Chemicals Limited.

-Disclosures of Shareholding of Promoters - Shares held by the Promoters: As on 31 March 2024:
+Disclosures of Shareholding of Promoters - Shares held by the Promoters: